cmugpi/cmugpi.github.io/initial-setup/index.md

 __A Note About Terminals__

 I'm using the word "terminal" here for consistency with the way people use the word commonly.
-To be technically correct I should call it a "terminal emulator", but this phrasing could lead to confusion so I'm using the slightly less correct phrasing instead.
+To be technically correct, I should call it a "terminal emulator," but this phrasing could lead to confusion so I'm using the slightly less correct phrasing instead.